alvacat/careers-building-an-in-person-network/README.md

 > Dear Jill,

-> It was great meeting you last night at the React Project Night meetup.
+> It was great meeting you last night at the [Even Name] meetup.
 It was fantastic to meet a fellow bootcamp grad and music lover, and chat about our final projects- both related to new music discovery!

 > We started talking about music tech meetups and startups in NYC, but due to the time weren’t able to continue the conversation; I’d love to do so over coffee, my treat!
 Would you have some time in the evenings next week?